 Key actions: Tonifies Qi of the Spleen and Stomach (Middle Burner).
 Raises the Yang.
 Detoxifies.
 Lifts what has sunken.

-Bu Zhong Yi Qi Tang is a 10-ingredient Chinese Medicine formula with Milkvetch Roots (Huang Qi) as a principal ingredient.
+Bu Zhong Yi Qi Tang is a 10-ingredient Chinese Medicine formula.
 Invented in 1247, it belongs to the category of formulas that tonify Qi.